RedPitaya/Documentation/appsFeatures/applications/streaming/appStreaming.rst

     * Standard audio WAV file format
     * Technical Data Management Streaming (TDMS) file format
     * Fast and compact binary format (BIN).
-It can be converted to CSV format with the use of *convert_tool* command line tool.
+It can be converted to CSV format.

 Max. streaming speeds (per board) are limited to: